0xThurling/cpm/README.md

 ### `cpm run [script_name]`

 If a `script_name` is provided, it will run the corresponding script from the `package.toml` file.
 If no `script_name` is provided, it will list the available scripts.
+If no scripts are defined, it will build and run the project.

 ### `cpm start`